gaco79/gcclock-words/README.md

 ## 📐 Configuration

 In Home Assistant click `Edit Dashboard`, then `Add Card` and scroll down to find "Custom: Time In Words".
-All options except language can be configured by the graphical editor. `language:` can be used as a key in the YAML editor and specifying `en-GB`, `nl`, or `de`.
-This is not currently configurable via the graphical editor.
+All options except language can be configured by the graphical editor.

 #### Sample Configuration